wuxc/pywin32doc/md/win32process.md

     creates a thread that runs in

-the virtual address space of another process.&nbsp;
+the virtual address space of another process\.&nbsp;

   - [CreateProcess](win32process.md#win32processcreateprocess)

-    Creates a new process and its primary thread.
-The new process executes the specified executable file.&nbsp;
+    Creates a new process and its primary thread\.
+The new process executes the specified executable file\.&nbsp;

   - [CreateProcessAsUser](win32process.md#win32processcreateprocessasuser)

-    Creates a new process in the context of the specified user.&nbsp;
+    Creates a new process in the context of the specified user\.&nbsp;

   - [GetCurrentProcess](win32process.md#win32processgetcurrentprocess)

-    Retrieves a pseudo handle for the current process.&nbsp;
+    Retrieves a pseudo handle for the current process\.&nbsp;

   - [GetProcessVersion](win32process.md#win32processgetprocessversion)

-    Obtains the major and minor version numbers of the system on which a specified process expects to run.&nbsp;
+    Obtains the major and minor version numbers of the system on which a specified process expects to run\.&nbsp;

   - [GetCurrentProcessId](win32process.md#win32processgetcurrentprocessid)

-    Retrieves the process identifier of the calling process.&nbsp;
+    Retrieves the process identifier of the calling process\.&nbsp;

   - [GetStartupInfo](win32process.md#win32processgetstartupinfo)

-    Retrieves the contents of the STARTUPINFO structure that was specified when the calling process was created.&nbsp;
+    Retrieves the contents of the STARTUPINFO structure that was specified when the calling process was created\.&nbsp;

   - [GetPriorityClass](win32process.md#win32processgetpriorityclass)